Professor of History

 "Property Security and its Limits in Classical Greece."
-Forthcoming in Ancient Greek History and Contemporary Social Science, edited by M. Canevaro et al., Edinburgh: Edinburgh University Press, 2018.
+Ancient Greek History and Contemporary Social Science, edited by M. Canevaro et al., Edinburgh, 2018, 315-343.

-"Property Claims and State Formation in the Archaic Greek World."
-Ancient States and Infrastructural Power: Europe, Asia, and America, edited by C. Ando and S. Richardson, 63-90 (University of Pennsylvania Press, 2017).
+“Property Claims and State Formation in the Archaic Greek World,” in C. Ando and S. Richardson, eds., 2017.
+Ancient States and Infrastructural Power: Europe, Asia, and America.
+Philadelphia, 63-90.

-"Creating a Common Polity in Boeotia" in N. Papazarkadas, ed., The Epigraphy and History of Boeotia: New Finds, New Prospects, 45–67.
-Leiden: Brill (2014).
+"Creating a Common Polity in Boeotia" in N. Papazarkadas, ed., 2014.
+The Epigraphy and History of Boeotia: New Finds, New Prospects.
+Leiden, 45–67.

 “A Boiotian Proxeny Decree and Relief in the Museum of Fine Arts, Boston and Boiotian-Lakonian Relations in the 360s.”
 Chiron.
 Mitteilungen der Kommission für Alte Geschichte und Epigraphik des Deutschen Archäologischen Instituts.
 38 (2008) 157-194.

 Coauthor with P. van Alfen, “Cooperative Coinage,” in P. van Alfen, ed.
 2006.
 Agoranomia: Studies in Money and Exchange Presented to John H. Kroll.
 New York, 201-246.